 After covering the leads (and holes in the coin motors) of 10 of each motor type in potting compound/resin we found that if the motor worked after being covered, then it worked when placed in water.
 Some of the coin motors failed to start after the compound was applied due to ingression of the potting compound into the motor mechanism.
 This was most common in the 312-101 (>50% success rate), then the 310-103 (~70% success rate), and the 308-100.

 However, the 307-100 (since replaced with the 307-103) and 306-108 (since replaced with the 306-117) encapsulated motors were all 100% successful in waterproofing when the potting compound was applied.

 Actually, the 306-108’s tested worked in water without the compound, but we tested it for completeness.
 Note, however, that the 306-108 is not IP rated, and is sold as ‘water resistant’.
 Therefore to be sure, a waterproofing process needs to be completed, if waterproofing is required.

 It would also be possible to waterproof some motors, e.g. the encapsulated motors, with over-moulding low-pressure plastic moulds (e.g. silicon).

 Sewing Motors Directly Into Material

 If you know your way around a needle and thread, it is possible to stitch the motors directly into the fabric.
 This allows for exact placement and is a cheap and simple approach when prototyping.
 The strength of vibration may be reduced unless the stitching can hold the motor exactly in place, in which case the full vibration effect may not be transferred through the material to the user.

-This be a semi-permanent to permanent method of securing the vibration motor, depending on the quality of stitching.
-Of course, in a production scenario it would make more sense to use machines to produce pre-stitched pockets which the motor is then manually secured in.
+This is a semi-permanent to a permanent method of securing the vibration motor, depending on the quality of stitching.
+Of course, in a production scenario, it would make more sense to use machines to produce pre-stitched pockets which the motor is then manually secured in.